BBVAEngineering/ember-cli-workbox/README.md

 But if you want to take control of what is the state of serviceWorker, do not activate `clientsClaim` and `skipWaiting`.
 The recomendation is using the Ember's `service-worker` service (bundled with this addon) that triggers the following events:

+- `error`: SW not registered.
+- `waiting`: New SW waiting for controlling page.
+- `activated`: The new SW is ready to respond.
 - `registrationComplete`: SW successfully registered.
-- `registrationError`: SW not registered.
-- `activated`: New sw controlling page.
-- `waiting`: New sw waiting for controlling page.
-- `updated`: Updated sw controlling page, need refresh.
-- `unregistrationComplete`: All sw are unregistered.
+- `unregistrationComplete`: All SW are unregistered.

 ### Why and how to use this events?